Everyman Gerrards Cross: Screen 3

-In the media
+In popular culture

 The Everyman Gerrards Cross is just 3½ miles (5.6 km) away from Pinewood Studios and it was selected to feature in a few films over the years.
 In the opening scene of Carry on Camping in 1969, the exterior of the building is shown in its original splendour.
 The scene where they are watching Nudist Paradise was also filmed at the Playhouse.

-The cinema also featured in the 1968 film Prudence and the Pill in a scene where Grace and Henry Hardcastle decide to go to pictures but change their mind just outside The Playhouse cinema.
+The cinema also featured in the 1968 film Prudence and the Pill in a scene where Grace and Henry Hardcastle decide to go to the pictures but change their mind just outside The Playhouse cinema.
 The neon "Playhouse" is clearly pictured in the scene.
+This cinema was also used as a set in season two of the 2022 television series Heartstopper, where Tao Xu (William Gao) and Elle Argent (Yasmin Finney) have their first date.